anandu06dev/ng4StarterKit/README.md

 **» Bounded context pattern**<br/>

 The bounded context pattern in Domain-Driven Design divides the domain model into related domain fragments.
 In a service-based environment a bounded context marks the boundaries of an application service.
 An application service is a concretion of the bounded context pattern!
 This is similar to **Domain Modules** where we mark the boundries based on features.
 Applying the bounded context pattern to domain modules allows us to structure modules in a domain-driven approach.
 A bounded context should be presented at a minimum scale as an aggregate.
-A bounded context may consist of several aggregates?
+A bounded context may consist of several aggregates!
 An important aspect in conjunction with SPA applications is that a (client- or server-side) bounded context must provide a REST-based API because the router engine complies with the navigatorial behaviour of hypermedia APIs.
 A bounded context is only coupled to the URI of the entry point resource (root), then it's hypermedia to navigate through the API e.g. `/boundedContextA/*API`; `/boundedContextB/*API`.

 The following meta model illustrates the interaction between the bounded context pattern and domain modules: